A construction of support $\tau$-tilting modules over $\tau$-tilting finite algebras: 3 A construction of support -tilting modules

-The number of support $\tau$-tilting $A$ modules is twenty four(see [As, Example 1.19]).
-Note that there are twelve support $\tau$-tilting $A$ modules in the middle line of the table and we cannot obtain the others by the construction of gluing.
+The number of support $\tau$-tilting $A$ modules is twenty four(see [1, Example 1.19]).
+Note that there are twelve support $\tau$-tilting $A$ modules in the middle line of the table and we cannot obtain the others by the construction.